sparkflows/sparkflows-docs/docs/operations/regular-maintenance-tasks.rst

 Regular Maintenance Tasks
 ==============

-It is important to do a few maintenance tasks regularly to have Fire Insights running smoothly over time.
+It is important to do a few maintenance tasks regularly to have Sparkflows running smoothly over time.

 Commands cheatsheet for H2DB is available at : https://docs.sparkflows.io/en/latest/commands/h2-db.html